Quartz Mountain Nature Park

 Quartz Mountain State Park is located in southwest Oklahoma at the western end of the Wichita Mountains, 13 mi east of Mangum, Oklahoma and 20 mi north of Altus, Oklahoma.
 The nearest community is Lone Wolf, Oklahoma, about 9 miles northeast of the park.
-It is operated by Oklahoma State Park.
+It is operated by the Oklahoma Department of Tourism and Recreation.
 The park began as a 158.3-acre tract adjacent to Lake Altus donated to the state by local residents, who had bought the land for $51.58.
 It was designated as Quartz Mountain State Park, one of the original seven Oklahoma State Parks designated in 1935.
 Additional land has been donated since then, and the park now encompasses 4540 acre.
 The park occupies land on the west side of Lake Altus-Lugert, which was originally built in 1927, then expanded in 1940 and renamed Lake Altus-Lugert.
 The park contains 4284 acre of land and more than 6000 acre of water.